YiCave/Bitcoin_HMM/README.md

       5        13.094486    8.696826   0.064580    95.027511

     📌 Did for all metrics as above
-    📌 Bar Chart Graphs Visualisation to identify outlying regime for each metrics 📌 Obtain Insights for future in-depth regime analysis
+    📌 Bar Chart Graphs Visualisation to identify outlying regimes for each metric 📌 Obtain Insights for future in-depth regime analysis
     ```
   #### Part 3 - Regime Transition Handling